seyahdoo/baldurs-gate-3-auto-join-conversation/README.md

 - This script will take a screenshot of the game every one second and will analyze it.
 It may impact game performance.

-## How To Build
+## Create new Release

-- Install python 3
+- Change version.py
-- Run build.py
+- Push to main
-- Locate the build output at "dist/baldurs-gate-3-auto-join-conversations.zip"
+- GitHub Actions will create and upload a new release